ch1bo/dotfiles/README.md

 I used to symlink configurations from the home directory into this repository to keep them maintainable, but have now migrated to [home-manager](https://github.com/nix-community/home-manager).
-This allows me to easily update and rollback between generations of my whole user environment.
+This allows me to easily update and rollback between generations of my whole user environment, as well as convenient modelling of os-specific configs.

 ## Dependencies